-Pontoon is a form of blackjack that is exciting and features stark differences to the standard version.
+Pontoon is a form of Blackjack that is exciting and features stark differences from the standard version.
 The name may be familiar to many players who grew up playing variants of ‘twenty-one’ with the family.

-Pontoon also allows players to create a hand with five cards that beats any other hand, except for those, of course, consisting of only two cards and totaling 21 – i.e. ‘blackjack’.
+Pontoon also allows players to create a hand with five cards that beats any other hand, except for those, of course, consisting of only two cards and totalling 21 – i.e. ‘Blackjack’.

 So, if you have a low total (and you can’t stand on less than 14 anyway) and you’re brave enough to keep hitting, you could win regardless of your total overall.
 It’s that difference right there that makes pontoon so popular.

-Surrendering will only be given as an option after the dealer has checked for a blackjack of course, as this always remains the name of the game and supersedes anything else!
+Surrendering will only be given as an option after the dealer has checked for Blackjack of course, as this always remains the name of the game and supersedes anything else!

 Whatever variant you’ve chosen for your round of blackjack, it’s fair to say that ultimately there is nothing better than making the experience as authentic as possible.
 This means, really feeling like you’re in an actual casino, where you can take in the brilliant atmosphere as you play.